Optimal investment under partial information and robust VaR-type constraint: Introduction

-In the present paper, we analyze the optimal asset allocation problem of a financial institution with partial information subject to various Value-at-Risk (VaR)-type regulations.
-In practice, VaR has been frequently used as a regulatory and internal risk management tool in the financial industry to compute regulatory or economic capital.
-VaR can be considered as the cornerstone of the Basel III and Solvency II capital requirements and is widely used.
-Further, we incorporate parameter uncertainty in the optimization problem of the financial institution.
-We assume that the institution can observe the asset prices on the market, but cannot observe the drift term of the assets (or the market price of risk).
-This assumption is realistic since the volatility of the stock prices can be estimated very well, whereas the drift is notoriously difficult to estimate (see e.g. \cite{gennotte1986optimal}).
-Due to the observed partial information, both the financial institution and regulator shall build beliefs about the market price of risk.
-In one setting, we consider the case in which the regulator has the same information about the underlying asset as the optimizing financial institution.
-In other words, we are making the assumption about the regulators’ belief: they are perfectly certain of the objective probability law of the state process and this belief is perfectly identical to the one used by the optimizing financial institution.
+In \emph{one} setting, we consider the case in which the regulator has the same information about the underlying asset as the optimizing financial institution.
+In other words, we assume that the regulator is perfectly certain about the objective probability law of the state process and this belief is identical to the one used by the optimizing financial institution.
 However, this assumption does not always hold, in particular when the firm itself only owns partial information about the asset dynamic and needs to build own beliefs about the market price of risk.
-Generally, the nullification of this assumption can be justified by the fact that financial institution has some firm-specific information and the regulator is only able to use information external to the firm, for instance, some industry-wise measures.\footnote{\cite{chen2009knightian} discuss insurance regulation problems where the regulator may not have perfect confidence on the perceived probability measure for insurance companies’ future asset value.} Hence, in our \emph{second} model setup, we look at the case that regulators, as outsiders, may have a different perceived probability to determine the value-at-risk.
-Alternatively, regulators may want to be on the safe side and use a robust approach.
-There are numerous empirical studies documenting the impact of general economic policy uncertainty (EPU) on asset allocation and asset prices (\cite{julio2012political}; \cite{kelly2016price}).
-Our paper enriches this stream of literature by theoretically studying the impact of regulatory uncertainty on the asset allocation.
-It can be considered as direct extensions to \cite{basak2001value} (for the setting that the regulator and financial institution know the market price of risk) and \cite{gabih2009utility} (for the setting that the regulator and financial institution build various beliefs about the market price of risk). \\
+Generally, the nullification of this assumption can be justified by the fact that the financial institution has some firm-specific information and the regulator is only able to use information external to the firm, for instance, some industry-wise measures.\footnote{\cite{chen2009knightian} discuss insurance regulation problems where the regulator may not have perfect confidence on the perceived probability measure for insurance companies’ future asset value.} Hence, in our \emph{second} model setup, we look at the case that regulators, as outsiders, may have a different perceived probability to determine the Value-at-Risk.
+Alternatively, regulators may want to be on the safe side and use a robust approach.\\